juienpro/pyland/README.md

 - I don't have enough knowledge to know how to connect to the Wayland API from Python, to interact directly with `wlroots` protocols.
 It would be a nice addition
 - Integrating other DBUS services should be easy with Pyland (type `dbusctl` to list all avalable DBUS on your system).

-If you see some bugs or propose paths, feel free to contribute.
+If you see some bugs or propose patches, feel free to contribute.

 ## Thanks